-3.6.1.1 For each Student HireAbility Navigator hired by a Board to fulfill the requirements of this Chapter, TWC will pay a Board up to $100,000 for a 12-month contract term as further described in this section.
+3.7.1.1 For each Student HireAbility Navigator hired by a Board to fulfill the requirements of this Chapter, TWC will pay a Board up to $113,000 for a 12-month contract term as further described in this section.
 No additional amounts will be paid by TWC to a Board for the salary, benefits, operating, oversight costs, or other costs necessary to fulfill the requirements of this chapter.

-3.6.1.2 A Board will receive multiple purchase orders from TWC.
-The first purchase order will cover the period March 1, 2018, through August 31, 2018 (which is the end of the state fiscal year).
-A second purchase order will cover the period September 1, 2018, through August 31, 2019 (which is both the end of the initial contract period, and the end of the state fiscal year).
-If TWC extends the project, it may issue one or more additional purchase orders for future terms.

-3.6.1.3 TWC will make an advance payment at the beginning of the contract if it determines it is necessary and in the best interest of the state to provide an advance payment to support Program activities.
-The advance payment will apply toward the total amount finally determined to have been earned by the Board at the end of the first purchase order (August 31, 2018).
+3.7.1.2 TWC will make an advance payment at the beginning of each contract if it determines it is necessary and in the best interest of the state to provide an advance payment to support Program activities.
+The advance payment will apply toward the total amount finally determined to have been earned by the Board at the end of the first purchase order.
 If the amount finally determined to have been earned by the Board at the end of the first purchase order is less than total payments made by TWC (including the advance payment), TWC will recoup unearned amounts at that time, such as through a payment offset or by the Board's submission of payment with a TWC Cash Remittance Report.

-3.6.1.4 If TWC determines that a second advance is justified at the beginning of the second purchase order period, TWC will make a separate advance payment at that time.
-That advance will be reconciled in a like manner to the reconciliation process described in Section 3.6.1.3 at the end of the second purchase order period (August 31, 2019).
+3.7.1.3 If TWC determines that a second advance is justified at the beginning of the second purchase order period, TWC will make a separate advance payment at that time.
+That advance will be reconciled in a like manner to the reconciliation process described in Section 3.7.1.2 at the end of the second purchase order period